Mitch Rouse: Television

-With Amy Sedaris, Paul Dinello, and Stephen Colbert, he co-created and starred in two television series for the cable television channel Comedy Central: Exit 57 and Strangers with Candy.
-Rouse has appeared on episodes of Reno 911!, Home Improvement, Still Standing, The Norm Show and Lost at Home.
+Rouse has further appeared on episodes of Reno 911!, Home Improvement, Still Standing, The Norm Show and Lost at Home.
 He appeared in seasons 4–6 of the sitcom According to Jim as Ryan Gibson, Dana's fiancee and later husband.
 Rouse also voiced Round John Virgin and Comet in the Holiday movie Olive, the Other Reindeer.

-Rouse created and stars in Spike TV's 2008 comedy series Factory.
+Rouse created and starred in Spike TV's 2008 comedy series Factory.

 In 2013, Rouse played Eddie, the lead character in a single episode of the television series Call Me Crazy: A Five Film.